HappyValleyIO/koil/docs/docs/deploy/heroku.md

 ### Step 3: Throwing an error

-Springboard integrates with Sentry at two points.
+koil integrates with Sentry at two points.
 It configures Sentry for Spring so that any unhandled exceptions on the server are recorded, and it adds a JS snippet to the rendered page in the browser so that we track any JS errors client-side.
 Let's leverage the latter to throw an error.
 Open the developer tools in your favourite browser and throw an error for Sentry: